videojs/http-streaming/docs/creating-content.md

 ### videoLargeOffset2.ts

-This takes videoLargeOffset.ts and adds the duration of videoLargeOffset.ts (6006 / 90,000 = 0.066733 seconds) to its offset so that this segment can act as the second in a piece of content.
+This takes videoLargeOffset.ts and adds the duration of videoLargeOffset.ts (6006 / 90,000 = 0.066733 seconds) to its offset so that this segment can act as the second in one continuous stream.

 47721.8588556 + 0.066733 = 47721.9255886